June 3, 2017 | Last updated: March 9, 2020

 Configuring unit tests with Mocha and Chai

 Every application requires testing before the deployment to the server, especially a welcome site that determines the first impression.
-In this example we shall use Mocha as the test running framework, and Chai as the assertion library.
+In this test case, we shall use Mocha as the test running framework, and Chai as the assertion library to apply unit testing to our application.

 Install Mocha and Chai